 Coconut (pol): One of the main staples of Sri Lankan cuisine, it’s rare for a meal not to contain some form of coconut.
 Sri Lankans rarely cook with regular cow milk and prefer to use coconut milk instead.
 Coconut milk is the base of Sri Lankan milk rice, many different currys and even desserts like coconut milk pudding.
 Coconut salad (pol sambol) is a refreshing Sri Lankan specialty prepared with raw scraped coconut.

 A typical Sri Lankan meal has many components.
 The main course is often centered around rice, with various curries, stir-fries and salads on the side.
 “Bites” or “short eats” like fish cutlets and parippu vade might be served as appetizers before the main meal.
-The main course is followed by a dessert like Sri Lankan butter cake or coconut milk pudding.
+The main course is followed by a dessert like butter cake or watalappan (coconut milk pudding).
 There’s an almost unlimited amount of options, which might be overwhelming to people who are new to Sri Lankan cooking.
 I recommend that you start with some basic combinations:

 - yellow rice, seeni sambol, chicken curry, boiled egg

-- white rice, malu mirisata (spicy fish), pol sambol, pappadam, parippu kariya (dhal curry)
+- white rice, malu mirisata (spicy fish), pol sambol, pappadam, dhal curry

 - white rice, pol sambol, karola thel dala (stir-fried dry fish), pappadam

 - kiribath, lunu miris (chili paste), malu mirisata (spicy fish) – very spicy

 - pol roti and lunu miris or fresh banana

 - couscous, pork curry, mixed vegetable curry